rathena/rathena/doc/script_commands.md

 ```

-Support for modifying variable values using 'set' is still supported (and required
+Support for modifying variable values using '`set`' is still supported (and required
 to exist for this new method to work) so previous scripts will continue to work.

 When assigning values, all operator methods are supported which exist in the below